stevenyangyj/deep-head-pose-lite/README.md

 A lite-version hopenet for head pose estimation with PyTorch

 ## Note
 Hopenet-lite uses unofficial-implement ShuffleNetV2 as backbone network, and now the lastest PyTorch contains official ShuffleNetV2 with various width.
 If you are seeking for stable performance, please use official implementation and re-train hopenet-lite!
+I have uploaded the lastest hopenet-lite model with official ShuffleNetV2 from Pytorch torchvision (Please refer to the "Update" part)
 '''
 import torchvision.models as models
 shufflenet = models.shufflenet_v2_x1_0(pretrained=True)